koknat/dif/README.md

        -uniq              Run Linux 'uniq' on each input file to eliminate duplicated adjacent lines Use with -sort to eliminate all duplicates

-       -strings           Run equivalent of Linux 'strings' command on each input file to remove binary characters

        -fold              Run 'fold' on each input file with default of 105 characters per column Useful for comparing long lines, so that scrolling right is not needed within the GUI